Design of phase III trials with long-term survival outcomes based on short-term binary results: Introduction

 Several authors have addressed how to compare two treatment groups in seamless phase II-III clinical trials with binary and survival endpoints.
 While Inoue et al\cite{Inoue2002} proposed a Bayesian approach where the distribution of the time-to-event outcome is specified through a mixture model according to the response, Lai et al\cite{Lai2012} developed group sequential tests for confirmatory testing based on likelihood ratio statistics for sample proportions and partial likelihood ratio statistics for censored survival data.
 On the other hand, using an early response to treatment as a potential surrogate endpoint for survival, Chen et al\cite{Chen2020} proposed a joint model for binary response and a survival time for clustered data, basing the statistical inference on a multivariate penalized likelihood method.

 The design of clinical trials with survival endpoints taking into account previous information on binary endpoints has received less attention.
 Abberbock et al\cite{Abberbock2019} assessed how to relate the improvement in pCR with the effect size in survival in the context of neoadjuvant breast cancer trials.
 In order to cope with the possibility of a non-constant hazard ratio, Abberbock et al considered the average of the hazard ratio over the follow-up period as the effect measure.
 Schoenfeld's formula is then used to calculate the required number of events and augmented for the sample size under the exponential distribution.
-However, as it has been widely discussed, both the hazard ratio and average hazard ratio are difficult to interpret.\cite{Kalbfleisch1981,Rauch2018,Royston2011,Royston2013,Zhao2012} Furthermore, since the hazard ratio is sensitive to the length on which it is computed,\cite{Hernan2010,Hernan2018} it can be difficult to anticipate in the design stage.
+However, as it has been widely discussed, when the proportional hazards assumption does not hold, the interpretation of the hazard ratio and the average hazard ratio might not be straightforward neither clinically nor statistically.\cite{Kalbfleisch1981,Rauch2018,Royston2011,Royston2013,Zhao2012}

 In this paper, we propose a design for clinical trials with long-term survival endpoints, given the information on short-term binary endpoints.
 We distinguish between patients who respond to the binary endpoint, called responders, and those who do not, called non-responders.
 The anticipated effect size and sample size are calculated on the basis of the response rate of the binary endpoint, as well as on the survival functions for responders and non-responders in each treatment arm.
 The corresponding survival distribution for each arm is hence a mixture between responders and non-responders, and the common assumption on the proportionality of the hazard rates is unlikely to be satisfied.
 To overcome these difficulties we propose to consider the restricted mean survival time for each treatment arm, and to use their difference as the basis of comparison.
 The difference between the restricted mean survival times has several advantages: it is easily interpretable as the mean difference in the survival times by the end of follow up,\cite{Royston2011,Royston2013} and it does not require the proportionality of the hazards.